 In line with its long-term vision, the DBJ Group devised the GRIT Strategy as a core action for 2030, with the aim of contributing to the realization of a sustainable society by 2050 through the advancement of initiatives to marshal resources.
-While starting with the specific needs of customers, the GRIT Strategy aims to build industry foundations as communities, along with the realization of a green society.
+While starting with the specific needs of customers, the GRIT Strategy aims to build industry foundations as well as resilient, safe and worry-free regions and communities, along with the realization of a green society.
 Toward this goal, the DBJ Group is engaged in initiatives at innovations that can be commercialized and objectively assessed, as well as strategic initiatives for the transition to a sustainable society on the basis of current business base.
-To advance the GRIT Strategy, DBJ set up the 2050 Growth https://www.dbj.jp/en/co/info/plan.html
+To advance the GRIT Strategy, DBJ set up the 2050 Growth Strategy Headquarters, directly led by the President.